js13kGames/siopa/README.md

 The `dist` folder contains compressed and uncompressed versions of the minified game as submitted to Js13kGames.
-Minification involved running the JS through uglifyjs and CSS through uglifycss, moving the code into inline <script> and
-<style> blocks, and running the whole HTML file through the simple custom HTML
-minifier `htmlmin.py`, located in the repo root.
+Minification involved running the JS through uglifyjs and CSS through uglifycss, moving the code into inline blocks, and running the whole HTML file through the simple custom HTML minifier `htmlmin.py`, located in the repo root.

 The final compressed version weighs in at 13,311 bytes, or one byte shy of exactly 13 kilobytes.
 Much more material was written for the game than was